German Volume Training vs. Jim Wendler 5/3/1

 Both programs are not for beginners in my opinion.
 GVT is a good choice for everyone who is mainly about looks.
-Wendler is a good option for everyone who wants to develop general strength with minimising the risk of having to explain to your coach why you tore your hamstring not on the pitch, but in the weight room (I said minimise not eliminate).
+Wendler is a good option for everyone who wants to develop general strength with minimizing the risk of having to explain to your coach why you tore your hamstring not on the pitch, but in the weight room (I said minimize not eliminate).

 - 30. Jim Wendler quotes that kick ass

 - Avoid the biggest mistakes with Jim Wendler 531